How to

 - unable to participate in activities agreed with us

-- unable to communicate with NAV
+- unable to communicate with Nav

 If your holiday or absence does not affect your follow-up, and you have participated in planned activities and been available as normal, you must answer “no”, and not list the days you were absent.